Chapter 25. Adjusting ID ranges manually

 Note that there are two distinct types of ID ranges:

-- The IdM ID range, which is assigned during the IdM master installation.
+- The IdM ID range, which is assigned during the installation of the first server.
 This range cannot be modified after it is created.
 However, if you need to, you can create a new IdM ID range in addition to the original one.
 For more information, see Automatic ID ranges assignment and Adding a new IdM ID range.

 The Distributed Numeric Assignment (DNA) ID ranges, which can be modified by the user.
 These have to fit within an existing IdM ID range.
 For more information, see Adjusting DNA ID ranges manually.